swiftlang/swift-testing/Sources/Testing/Testing.docc/AddingTags.md

 are applied to a test suite, then all tests in that suite inherit those tags.

-Tags themselves are instances of ``Tag`` and can be expressed as string literals or as named constants declared elsewhere in a test target:
+Tags themselves are instances of ``Tag`` and can be expressed as string literals or as named constants declared elsewhere:

 ```swift
 extension Tag {